OpenReqEU/similarity-detection/README.md

 - Main config file (/config_files/config.json):
     - *preprocess_pipeline*: Determines the preprocess pipeline.
 The next section explains how to replace the default pipeline.
     - *similarity_algorithm*: Determines the similarity algorithm.
 The next section explains how to replace the default algorithm.
+    - *clusters_algorithm*: Determines the clusters algorithm.
+The next section explains how to replace the default algorithm.
     - *database_path*: Determines the database path.
 If it is replaced by a relative path, it must come from inside the CompareAPI directory.
     - *max_dependencies_page*: Determines the size of the dependencies patches returned in the GetResponse method.
     - *max_waiting_time_seconds*: Determines the organization lock time.
 See the *Concurrency notes* section for more information.
 It is not recommended to set this variable to more than 10 minutes (be aware that the variable is expecting seconds not minutes).